HellOwhatAs/SimWeight-experiment/README.md

 ### Discussion 2024.1.27
 - the time complexity of bidirection dijkstra is equal to dijkstra 😨

+### Discussion 2024.2.21
+- use test dataset to evaluate the weight

+### Discussion 2024.3.10
+- a explaination of low accuracy: didi online taxi is different from taxi.
+Online taxi follows navigation most of the time (thanks to Yongbao Song)
+- involve other evaluation standard, eg. top3
+- start working on the paper

 ## TODO
 - exist multiple shortest paths: does it match the requirement?
-- smaller case to debug
-- dynamic negative sampling

-❗️ One possible explaination of accuracy difference: online car-hailing is different from taxi
+- involve other evaluation standard, eg. top3
+- start working on the paper